arivictor/intentional-architecture-in-python/book/appendix-f-unit-of-work.md

-# Appendix B: Unit of Work Pattern
+# Appendix F: Unit of Work Pattern

 We've been handwaving something important throughout Chapters 6 and 7.
 Look at this use case again: